-Gail Parker, PhD, C-IAYT, E-RYT 500
+Gail Parker, PhD, C-IAYT

-Dr. Parker was a faculty member in the groundbreaking Co-Curricular Yoga Therapy Program at Wayne State University School of Medicine, teaching Yoga Therapy to first- and second-year medical students as part of their academic curriculum.
+She was a faculty member in the Beaumont School of Yoga Therapy in the department of Integrative Medicine at William Beaumont Hospital in Royal Oak Michigan.
+She was also a faculty member in the groundbreaking Co-Curricular Yoga Therapy Program at Wayne State University School of Medicine in Detroit, Michigan, teaching Yoga Therapy to first- and second-year medical students as part of their academic curriculum.
 She was an adjunct faculty member in the Ross School of Business at the University of Michigan in Ann Arbor.

 She is married and the mother of one son.